Helping older and disabled people live at home for longer

 In the housing strategy the government announced a new deal for older people’s housing.

-We’re investing £1.5 million between 2011 and 2013 in the FirstStop information and advice service.
-FirstStop offers free, independent advice for older people, their families and carers and aims to help older people make informed decisions about their housing, care and support options.
+We’ve given FirstStop over £2 million to provide a national independent housing, care and finance service for older people, their families and carers.
+FirstStop offers free, independent advice and aims to help older people make informed decisions about their housing, care and support options.
 It also aims to help older people maintain independent living in later life.

 We have provided £51 million towards handypersons’ services.

 We are extending support for Home Improvement Agencies, who will provide help and advice to older and disabled people, housing associations and charities, including:

 - housing advice, including help to move to more suitable accommodation if needed

 - small home repairs, home safety and security adaptations

 - energy efficiency advice